Ethernet Virtual Private Network (EVPN) Configuration Module

 Tip

-Disable OSPF in a VRF using asymmetric IRB unless you connected external router(s) to one of the participating VLANs
+Disable routing protocols in a VRF using asymmetric IRB unless you connected external router(s) to one of the participating VLANs (see also Interactions with Routing Protocols)

 Convoluted EVPN Designs